Workspace - Structure

 This script is not the same as the one in the TorizonCore Builder documentation.
 It's a modified version that is used by the extension.

-This file is used to manage the Torizon Cloud API.
-It's used by the platform-update-fleet task.
+This script is used to manage the Torizon Cloud API.
+It's used by the platform-update-fleet

-This file is used to add the packages described in the torizonPackages.json file to the Dockerfile and Dockerfile.debug files.
+This script is used to add the packages described in the .conf/torizonPackages.json

-This file is used to store the updated match table of the files that need to change the name.
-It's read by the projectUpdater.ps1 script.
+This file is used to store the updated match table of the files specific to the workload of the template that need to be updated.
+It's read by the project-updater.xsh

 This file is used to configure the GitHub Actions workflow to build and deploy the application to the Torizon IO platform.
 Check the Github Actions Integration documentation for more information.